betterscientificsoftware/bssw.io/CuratedContent/JournalOfStatisticalSoftware.md

-# Journal of Statistical Software
+# Journal of Statistical Software UNPUBLISHED

 [Journal of Statistical Software (JSS)](https://www.jstatsoft.org/index) is an established journal with a focus on software which implements statistical methods rather than other mathematical modeling topics.